top of page

 Using the mole conversions triangle for mole to mass calculations

-Method 3: Cross Multiplication for Teaching Mole Calculations
+Method 3: Cross Multiplication ( Good for Math-Oriented Students)

 What Is Cross Multiplication?